appsemble/appsemble/docs/guide/resources.md

 ## Views

-When using roles for resources to secure the access to a resource it is usually to protect some sort of sensitive data that you don’t want to expose to everyone, such as names or email addresses.
+When using roles for resources to secure the access to a resource it is usually to protect sensitive data that you don’t want to expose to everyone, such as names or email addresses.
 Sometimes it is still desirable to know about parts of a resource despite of this sensitive data.
-For this resource _views_ can be used.
+For this purpose resource _views_ can be used.

 Views are alternate ways to display resources, using separate sets of roles.
 The output of these API calls can then be modified using [remappers](/docs/reference/remapper).